graycoreio/mage2docker/docs/stories/ssl/making-tls-work-locally.md

 # TLS Certificates

 When working locally, its important to consider the end-user of your software.
-To mimic this as closely as possible, you will need to setup a local TLS certificate.
+To mimic this as closely as possible, you often need to setup a local TLS certificate.
 Luckily, doing so is pretty easy with [mkcert](https://github.com/FiloSottile/mkcert).

 ## Getting Started
 To begin, start by [installing on your system](https://github.com/FiloSottile/mkcert#installation).